balu980/firstReactApp/README.md

+## How to ...

+- start the app with npm start
+- A browser will be launched automatically. else use  http://localhost:3000/
+- Once the page opens, type in some text one or both the text box
+- Click the Search Button.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>